112,715 annual visits

 The first white settlement occurred in 1856.
-Although its population varied, it probably numbered no more than 40 people at any one time.
-The settlement was located from Lake Fremont to Beauty Lake along the eastern side of Lake Shetek.
+Although its population varied, it probably numbered no more than 50 people at any one time.
+The settlement was located along the eastern side of Lake Shetek, from Lake Fremont to the outlet of Lake Shetek, the headwaters of the Des Moines River.
 Most of those who came during the 1856-1862 years did so because of Governor Ramsey's lenient land regulations.

 Settlers were permitted to claim land after seven year's occupation if they cleared sufficient land for a farm.
 In 1862, the U.S.-Dakota Conflict occurred in the area where both settlers and Dakota Indians died.
 2012 marked 150 years since the U.S.-Dakota War of 1862.
 Lake Shetek State Park was an important location during this time.
 Find out how to learn more.

 Lake Shetek lies in the Coteau des Prairie ("highlands of the prairie") region of Minnesota, a geological area which separates the Minnesota River from the Missouri River watershed.
 Glaciers moved across this Coteau region many years ago.
 During the last stage of glaciation, this area was covered with deep deposits of rock debris called glacial till.
 Glacial till, which accumulated at the margins of the glacier, formed irregular hills and depressions called moraines.